When a member joins your membership, they aren’t paying for a subscription. They’re paying for a solution.

 3. Make learning fun and engaging through gamification

-Gone are the days where you could whip up 3 videos, 3 pdfs, call it a membership site, and expect people to stick around.
+Gone are the days when you could whip up 3 videos, 3 pdfs, call it a membership site, and expect people to stick around.

 If you want your content to be consumed, people to engage and get results, you need to make it easy and fun for them.